Skip to content

 What is it like to be a dentist or a dental specialist such as an orthodontist, pediatric dentist, prosthodontist, periodontist, or oral surgeon?
 This course will explore hands-on dental procedures, examine the latest equipment, and take a close look at the skills and educational requirements necessary to become an oral health professional.
 Students will learn firsthand how to conduct an oral examination and to make diagnostic plaster models of teeth for use in treatment planning.
 Students will meet with dentists who are pursuing careers as faculty in educational programs and with researchers working in the basic sciences or translational arenas.
 Dental specialists working in diverse and emerging areas of treatment, including dental implants and cosmetic dentistry, will interact with the students.
 There will be site visits taken to the ambulatory care dental unit and the Center for Oral Biology at the University’s Medical Center.
 The course will focus on the changing field of oral health and the high demands for dentists to meet the oral health care needs of local, national, and international patient populations.

-Instructor: Pamela Booth, instructor, Eastman Institute for Oral Health
+Instructor: TBD Eastman Institute for Oral Health

 Careers in Nursing